toshitehdev/greenfield-docs/src/guide/get started/get-started.md

 For first time users, you will need to add Greenfield Testnet to your Metamask Wallet, and you will be asked to switch your network to Greenfield Testnet to start following operations.

 ::: info
-Greenfield Blockchain is fully EVM compatible, it has the same address format with other EVM compatible chains.
+Greenfield Blockchain is fully EVM compatible, it shares the same address format with other EVM compatible chains.
 After you successfully login, your Greenfield Testnet's Owner account is automatically created, and it shares the same account address with your Greenfield BSC Testnet account.
 :::